horaciog1/CS479-Reverse-Engineering/Assignment 3/README.md

 7. What does the inc instruction do, and how many operands does it take?
     `The inc instruction increments the value of the specified operand by 1.
 It takes only one operand.
 For example, inc eax would increment the value in the eax register by 1.`
 8. If I perform a div instruction, where would I find the remainder of the binary division (modulo)?
-    `According to the manual, after performing a div instruction, the remainder of the binary division would be stored in the RDX register on x86-64 architecture.`
+    `According to the assembly language manual, after performing a div instruction, the remainder of the binary division would be stored in the RDX register on x86-64 architecture.`
 9. How does jz decide whether to jump or not?
     `The jz (jump if zero) instruction checks the zero flag (ZF) in the processor's flags register.
 If the zero flag is set (indicating that the result of a previous operation was zero), the jz instruction will jump to the specified target address.`
 10. How does jne decide whether to jump or not?